 This place is in betweeen Mong Kok and Yau Ma Tei Station so you can get off at either station.
 Yau Ma Tei you would get out at A2, go onto Nathan Road and head north in the direction of McDonalds.
 Mong Kok you would get out E2 and head south in the direction of Starbucks.

 There's a few game and pop culture stores dotted around the place when you head upstairs but I don't think they have as much unique items as In's Point.
-You'll also find one big store selling a lot of untranslated magazines and books.
+You'll also find one big store selling a lot of magazines and books in original Japanese.

-Music fans looking for signed photos of your favourite idols will probably want to visit here.
+Music fans looking for signed photos of your favourite Asian pop idols will probably want to visit here too.

 This place is just behind Sino Centre.
 Once you exit, turn left then first left onto Dundas Street.
 Turn on the first left again and you'll see it.